MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. note-warning::

-    This is not because the data , when displayed, is not grayscale , that it is color data.
+    This is not because the data, when displayed, is not grayscale, that it is color data.
 For example normal maps, even if colored, ARE scalar data.

 Color
 _____

 Everything that is not scalar.
-Values stored are intented to be displayed directly.
+Values stored are intended to be displayed directly.
 These values are always encoded in some colorspace and require to be decoded properly.